asadali08527/Java-8/README.md

 + Lambda expressions (actually i call this as a lambda function or statements instead of  lambda expression because the expression part is substitutable) is a statement where function can be passed around either through argument or return value,because functions become objects.
 + Java is a statically and strongly typed language.
 So, functions must have a type, in this case it’s an interface.
 + In short lambda functions are objects that implement the functional interface.
-+ Let's discuss an example by executing using java 7 and java 8 and then we will discuss abount syntax
++ Let's discuss an example by executing using java 7 and java 8 and then we will discuss abount syntax.

 ##### Note - Lambda expression must have type and that type must have only one abstract method.
 ```
 	// Before Java 8